 If you decide to take that first step I am positive that you will be hungry for more and more information as you continue to build and build your family tree.

 I could list many different activities that you could do.
 But I will keep it short and give you my top 10 ways for you to become part of this day and discover your ancestry.

-You could have birth certificates, or wills, or even family heirlooms.
-Anything connected with your family’s past can tell a story.
+You may have birth certificates, or wills, or even family heirlooms.
+Anything that is connected with your family’s past can tell a story.

-2. Interview Relatives – Conducting interviews with family and friends as I have mentioned before is a great way to gather information.
+Conducting interviews with family and friends is a great way to gather information.
 It can save you both time and money.

 They may have even made a start on tracing your family tree so why not ask and see how you can further their research.